Evavives/evavives.github.io/_pages/job-vacancies.md

 Successful candidates will work with their Master' supervisor and under the guidance of Dr. Eva Vives (Postdoctoral Fellow) and Professor Emilie Caspar.

 <b class="term">Application</b>:
-Applications should be submitted to emilie.caspar@ugent.be and eva.vives@ugent.be Attach a resume and a short personal statement.
+Applications should be submitted to emilie.caspar@ugent.be and eva.vives@ugent.be.
+Attach a resume and a short personal statement.

 ![](/images/job-vacancies/logos.png)